meliora-spero/udacity-weather-journal-app-with-asynchronous-js/README.md

 * [Fetch: Cross-Origin Requests (CORS)](https://javascript.info/fetch-crossorigin)
 * [CORS error and how to use CORS proxy to fix it?](https://www.freecodecamp.org/forum/t/calling-openweathermap-api-is-blocked-due-to-cors-header-access-control-allow-origin-missing/191868)
 * [How does Access-Control-Allow-Origin header work?](https://stackoverflow.com/questions/10636611/how-does-access-control-allow-origin-header-work)
-* [What are JavaScript Promises?](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) **TLDR:** They represent the eventual completion (or failure) of an asynchronous operation.
 * [How to fix Unexpected Token in JSON error?](https://www.youtube.com/watch?v=RcEmaTVIE24)
 * [Testing Node.Js/Express API with Jest and Supertest](https://www.oriechinedu.com/posts/testing-nodejs-express-api-with-jest-and-supertest)